robertorcosta/azure-docs.pt-br/articles/active-directory-b2c/ropc-custom.md

 ## <a name="prerequisites"></a>Pré-requisitos

-Conclua as etapas em [Introdução às políticas personalizadas no Azure Active Directory B2C](active-directory-b2c-get-started-custom.md).
+Conclua as etapas em [Introdução a políticas personalizadas no Active Directory B2C do Azure](active-directory-b2c-get-started-custom.md).

 ## <a name="register-an-application"></a>Registrar um aplicativo